zeditor01/cdc_examples/C013_LDAP.md

 <h2 id="4.0">4.0 Setting up a separate Access Server to use the LDAP Server</h2>

 Section 4 covers the scenario where separate Management Console and Access Server are used with an LDAP Server.
-(Section 5 covers the Management Console with embedded Access Server using an LDAP Server).
+(Section 5, later on, covers the Management Console with embedded Access Server using an LDAP Server).

 First Up, install the Management Console without the embedded access server, just like the base example in <a href="#2.0">2.
 Configuring Authentication and Authorisation without an LDAP Server</a>.